Tips to plan your stay

-Parents appreciate when leaders are organised, and the earlier you get dates and cost estimation out, the more young people will have the chance to get involved.
+Parents and guardians appreciate when leaders are organised, and the earlier you get dates and cost estimations out, the more young people will have the chance to get involved.

-Once you decided on final dates, check the accommodation availability and send us your booking request.
+Once you have decided on your final dates, check the accommodation availability and send us your booking request.
 Be prepared that there will be a prepayment required to confirm your booking.
 Advanced planning also leaves you with more time to raise funds if needed.

 Consider fundraising options

 We know that, for many of our guests, travelling to Switzerland can be financially difficult.

 It is our dream that every Scout should have a chance to visit KISC at least once in their life!
 If funding the trip is one of your major concerns, then consider company or community fundraising, applying for grants in your country or using crowdfunding through different platforms.

 Contact KISC Ambassadors

 In some countries, we have established KISC Ambassadors' networks.

-Our Ambassadors can help you with questions related to your travelling options from your country and to your other country-specific needs.
+Our Ambassadors can help you with questions related to your travelling options from your country and your other country-specific needs.
 They can provide you with their trip advice and experience.
 However, the Centre's current staff carry out all official communication regarding your stay and provide you with the most up-to-date information.Check out the KISC Ambassadors

 Tip for large groups